 Then reach out and ask for help.
 It doesn’t have to be like that.
 We will offer you an initial consultation to explore the options available to you and whether or not mediation is appropriate for you.
 If at the end of that meet you decide not to do anything then that is your choice but its an informed one.

-Our Locations: We facilitate Mediation services in the following locations:
+We facilitate Mediation services in the following locations: